Unity Series

 • Various simulations may be offered, each focused on a different community

-• Examples of communities for engagement: developmental disabilities, 2S-LGBTQ+, cultural/ethnic, socioeconomic, or specific health populations, mental health, lifestyle wellness
+• Examples of communities for engagement: developmental disabilities, 2SLGBTQ+, cultural/ethnic, socioeconomic, or specific health populations, mental health, lifestyle wellness

 • Include education in multiple delivery settings, including telehealth